Steve Nicol: Liverpool

 In the 1987–88 season, he was in a good goal scoring form, despite playing in a position not naturally conducive to attacking.
-This form included a memorable hat-trick at Newcastle United and a phenomenal long-range header at Arsenal.
+This form included a memorable hat-trick at Newcastle United and a phenomenal long-range header to win at Arsenal on the opening day of the season.
 Nicol's defensive qualities were also much admired as Liverpool coasted to the league title, but missed out on another "double" when Wimbledon surprisingly beat them 1–0 in the FA Cup final at Wembley.
 Nicol was the last Liverpool player to have a chance to equalise and force extra-time, but his diving header in injury time flew narrowly over the crossbar.

 A year later, Nicol played his part as Liverpool won the FA Cup against Everton, winning 3–2 after extra time, but lost the League title in a decider against Arsenal with virtually the last kick of the season.
 The campaign ended on a personal high for Nicol as he was named Footballer of the Year by football writers.

 Nicol accompanied his teammates to many of the funerals and memorial services of the 96 fans who died at the Hillsborough disaster.
 Like many others in the Liverpool squad, Hillsborough was the second tragedy Nicol had witnessed.
 Four years earlier, just before the 1985 European Cup final at the Heysel Stadium, Brussels, Liverpool fans had charged a section of, mainly, Juventus supporters, causing a retaining wall to collapse, killing 39 people.
 As a result of the Heysel disaster, a five-year ban was placed on English clubs in European competitions, with Liverpool being banned for six years.
 Nicol would be one of the few players still with Liverpool when their ban from European competitions was finally lifted.

 When Liverpool beat Crystal Palace 9–0 during the 1989–90 season to accumulate the club's biggest-ever League victory, Nicol was the only player to score twice, getting the first and last goals of the game in the seventh and 90th minutes.
-Liverpool regained the league title that season – their last until 2019-20 – and, two years later, Nicol was in the team which, under Graeme Souness, won the FA Cup again in 1992, this time beating Sunderland 2–0.
+Liverpool regained the league title that season – their last until 2019–20 – and, two years later, Nicol was in the team which, under Graeme Souness, won the FA Cup again in 1992, this time beating Sunderland 2–0.

 He remained a regular player for Liverpool until the start of the 1994–95 season, when he was forced onto the sidelines with the arrival of new defenders Phil Babb and John Scales.
 His final appearance for the club was a League Cup tie against Burnley in October 1994.